-Twelve spills were reported to the Nunavut Spill Line, Water Licence Inspector, and KitlA Major Projects in 2023.
-No spills were reported to ECCC.
-These twelve spills met the reporting threshold as outlined in the Nunavut Spill Contingency Planning and Reporting Regulations.
+Fifteen spills were reported to the Nunavut Spill Line, Water Licence Inspector, and KitlA Major Projects, and Environment and Climate Change Canada in 2024.
+These fifteen spills met the reporting threshold as outlined in the Nunavut Spill Contingency Planning and Reporting Regulations.
 In addition to the required Spill Line report, a more detailed follow-up report was filed within thirty days of each reported spill that included a description of the event together with the immediate cause, corrective and preventative action.
-The reportable spill events are summarized in Table 6.3-1.
+The reportable spill events are summarized in Table 6.2-1.

-The remaining spills that occurred during 2023 were minor in nature, occurring on project roads/laydowns, with quick response and clean up resulting in negligible impact to the receiving environment.
+The remaining spills that occurred during 2024 were minor in nature, occurring on mine roads/laydowns, with quick response and clean up resulting in negligible impact to the receiving environment.
 Agnico Eagle tracks all unauthorized discharges and spills on site, regardless of if they are externally reportable or not, and identifies any observable trends.

-In 2023, Agnico Eagle conducted frequent (daily) internal reviews of incidents using visual analytics generated automatically from tracking software.
+In 2024, Agnico Eagle conducted frequent (daily) internal reviews of incidents using visual analytics generated automatically from tracking software.
 Spills were analysed by reportability, spill location, spill product, root cause, spill reason and volume.
 The lessons learned, improvements and causes are discussed with site personnel at daily toolbox meetings.
-No apparent root cause trend for minor spills was identified with equipment failure or malfunction and freezing temperatures contributing to majority of the spill reasons.
+No apparent root cause trend for minor spills were identified with equipment failure or malfunction and freezing temperatures contributing to majority of the spill reasons.
 Inspectors have the opportunity to review the information on demand or when at site conducting inspections.